 Because of the nature and the intent of penetration testing, such testing in a production environment during normal business hours may impact business operations, and attempts to avoid disruption may increase the time, resources and complexity of the testing.
 This is especially important for high availability systems that may be impacted by penetration testing in a production environment.
 To avoid disruptions and to speed up testing, a separate environment that is identical to the production environment may be used for testing instead of the production environment.
-The penetration tester would need to ensure the same application and network-layer controls as production exist in the testing environment.
-This may be accomplished through methods to map out the production environment to verify it matches the testing environment.
+The penetration tester would need to ensure the same application and network-layer controls as production environment to verify it matches the testing environment.
 This should be included in the rules of engagement.
 All exploitable vulnerabilities identified during the testing must be corrected on production systems and testing repeated to verify that security weaknesses have been addressed.